-Expansion of multi-queue devices is also possible, up to 2 devices can be connected in a parallel fashion providing the possibility of both depth expansion or queue expansion.
+Expansion of multi-queue devices is also possible.
+Up to 8 devices can be connected in a parallel bus configuration as indicated in Figure 67, Expansion using ID codes, and Figure 68, Expansion using WCS/RCS providing both depth expansion and/or queue expansion.
 Expansion of devices is supported only in IDT Standard mode.
 Depth Expansion means expanding the depths of individual queues.
 Queue expansion means increasing the total number of queues available.
 Depth expansion is possible by virtue of the fact that more memory blocks within a multi-queue device can be allocated to a fewer number of queues to increase the depth of each queue.
-For example, depth expansion of 2 devices provides the possibility of 8 queues of 4096K bits, each queue being setup within a single device utilizing all memory blocks available to produce a single queue.
+For example, depth expansion of 8 devices provides the possibility of 8 queues of 4096K bits, each queue being setup within a single device utilizing all memory blocks available to produce a single queue.
 This is the deepest queue that can setup within a device.

-For queue expansion a maximum number of 256 queues (2 x 128 queues) may be setup.
+For queue expansion a maximum number of 256 queues (32 x 8 queues) may be setup, with a average of each queue being 16,384K x36 deep using 8 devices, each with 8 queues.
 If fewer queues are desired, then more memory blocks will be available to increase queue depths if desired.
 When connecting multi-queue devices in expansion configuration all respective input pins (data & control) and output pins (data & flags), should be "connected" together between individual devices.
 Refer to Figure 67, Expansion using ID codes, and Figure 68, Expansion using WCS/RCS for device connection details.